 If you want to learn more about this passive income opportunity, check out my beginner’s guide to buying a bread route.

-So there you have it – seven great franchise business ideas (and two bonus ideas) that can generate passive income.
+So there you have it – nine great franchise business ideas (and two bonus ideas) that can generate passive income.